marcogrima93/LimitbreakIT-Blog/Posts/when-the-sky-falls-europe-airports-cyberattack.md

 ## The Day Air Travel Stood Still

-On a seemingly ordinary Friday night, hackers launched a **coordinated cyberattack** against Collins Aerospace’s MUSE check-in and boarding system, crippling Europe’s busiest hubs—London Heathrow, Brussels Airport, and Berlin Brandenburg[458].
+On a seemingly ordinary Friday night, hackers launched a **coordinated cyberattack** against Collins Aerospace’s MUSE check-in and boarding system, crippling Europe’s busiest hubs—London Heathrow, Brussels Airport, and Berlin Brandenburg.
 Manual processes replaced seamless automation, leading to long queues, widespread flight cancellations, and delays that echoed the fallout of a digital earthquake.

 ### Scale of the Disruption

 - **Heathrow:** Manual check-in became mandatory.
-Despite mitigating steps, 29 departures were canceled by 11:30 GMT, with delays persisting into the weekend[458].
+Despite mitigating steps, 29 departures were canceled by 11:30 GMT, with delays persisting into the weekend.
-- **Brussels:** Of 257 scheduled departures on Sunday, 45 flights were scrubbed, and remaining departures faced delays of 30–90 minutes[456].
+- **Brussels:** Of 257 scheduled departures on Sunday, 45 flights were scrubbed, and remaining departures faced delays of 30–90 minutes.
 - **Berlin:** Operations shifted to manual boarding.
-While delays were moderate, passenger confusion and uncertainty reigned[456].
+While delays were moderate, passenger confusion and uncertainty reigned.

 This incident rapidly escalated into a **critical infrastructure crisis**, revealing the fragility of interconnected aviation systems.

 ## Anatomy of the Attack

 Cybercriminals targeted the **supply chain** rather than individual airports.
-By infiltrating Collins Aerospace’s systems, they achieved a force-multiplier effect—knocking out check-in and baggage-drop capabilities across multiple countries without breaching airport networks directly[457].
+By infiltrating Collins Aerospace’s systems, they achieved a force-multiplier effect—knocking out check-in and baggage-drop capabilities across multiple countries without breaching airport networks directly.

 - **Supply-chain vector:** Exploited third-party MUSE software used by dozens of airlines and airports.
 - **Operational sabotage:** Forced staff to revert to handwritten boarding passes and bag tags under immense pressure.
-- **Cascade effect:** Disrupted connections and downstream schedules in Paris, Amsterdam, and Lisbon, highlighting system-wide interdependencies[457].
+- **Cascade effect:** Disrupted connections and downstream schedules in Paris, Amsterdam, and Lisbon, highlighting system-wide interdependencies.

 ## Why Aviation Is a Prime Target

-Aviation’s reliance on **shared digital platforms**—from check-in kiosks to baggage handling—creates a **single point of failure**[457].
+Aviation’s reliance on **shared digital platforms**—from check-in kiosks to baggage handling—creates a **single point of failure**.
 Modern airports have bolted on digital tools for efficiency, but redundancy often lags behind innovation.

 1. **High visibility:** Grounded flights grab headlines, amplifying criminal leverage.
 2. **Regulatory complexity:** Varying national cybersecurity standards slow unified defenses.